WenshuaiJiangCorn/sl-experiment-wj/README.md

 **running wheel**.
 To facilitate the maintenance of these modules, the sl-experiment library exposes the `sl-maintain` command.

-This command is typically used twice during each day the system is used to acquire data.
+This command is typically called at least twice during each day the system is used to acquire data.
 First, it is used at the beginning of the day to prepare the Mesoscope-VR system for runtime by filling the water delivery system.
 Second, it is used at the end of each day to empty the water delivery system.

 Less frequently, this command is used to re-calibrate the water delivery system, typically, as a result of replacing system components, such as tubing or the valve itself.
-Similarly, the command is occasionally used to replace the surface material of the running wheel when it gets excessively worn out.
+The command is also occasionally used to replace the surface material of the running wheel, which slowly deteriorates as the wheel is used.

+This command can also facilitate cleaning the wheel, which is typically done before and after each runtime to remove any biological contaminants left by each animal participating in experiment or training runtimes.

 ***Note!*** Since this runtime fulfills multiple functions, it uses an 'input'-based terminal interface to accept further commands during runtime.
 To prevent visual bugs, the input does not print anything to the terminal and appears